syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Tables.md

 {% highlight vb.net tabtitle="VB.NET" %}
 'Create a new Word document.
 Using document As WordDocument = New WordDocument()
-    'Add one section and paragraph in document. document.EnsureMinimal()
+    'Add one section and paragraph to the document. document.EnsureMinimal()
     'Add a table to the Word document.
     Dim table As WTable = TryCast(document.LastSection.AddTable(), WTable)